broesamle/clip8_materials/visual-thought-experiments.md

 can be described as an experimental *visual, shape-based programming language* whose main purpose is to rethink established principles of information technology.

 Its radical visual approach over-complicates even simple programs, which renders it technically useless.
 This is an essential ingredient of its paradox beauty.
-Rheinberger would propably call it an [Experimental system](https://www.worldcat.org/title/toward-a-history-of-epistemic-things-synthesizing-proteins-in-the-test-tube/oclc/35741858): Something that creates more questions than it answers.
+Hans-Jörg Rheinberger would propably call it an [Experimental system](https://www.worldcat.org/title/toward-a-history-of-epistemic-things-synthesizing-proteins-in-the-test-tube/oclc/35741858): Something that creates more questions than it answers.

-`clip_8` combines standard programming techniques with fundamentally different, visual, media-centred,  [designerly](https://doi.org/10.1016%2F0142-694X%2882%2990040-0) work practices.
+`clip_8` combines standard programming techniques with fundamentally different, visual, media-centred,  [designerly](https://doi.org/10.1016%2F0142-694X%2882%2990040-0) work practices (Nigel Cross).

-The activity of designing `clip_8` can be characterised as a dialogue with a visible form, striving for a tangible materialisation of computation.
+The activity of developing `clip_8` can be characterised as a dialogue with a visible form, striving for a tangible materialisation of computation.
 The cycle of inventions, revisions, and refinements made to the graphical notation provides a link to an [earlier research project](https://doi.org/10.1016/j.destud.2018.01.002): Based on video recordings of architectural design sessions we transcribed sketching activity in architectural design, relying on a graphical notation system.

 Gestures and sketches in early design
 -------------------------------------

-For a cognitive scientist without experience in a design-related field, one of the most striking observations about architectural design practice is the predominance of graphic thinking ([Paul Laseau](https://www.researchgate.net/scientific-contributions/56450352_Paul_Laseau)) relying on a variety of external media.
+For a cognitive scientist without experience in a design-related field, one of the most striking observations about architectural design practice is the predominance of *graphic thinking* relying on a variety of external media ([Paul Laseau](https://www.researchgate.net/scientific-contributions/56450352_Paul_Laseau)).

-One can literally see the designer's ideas evolve [in  dialogue  with  their  sketches](https://www.doi.org/10.1016/0142-694X(94)00009-3)
+One can literally see the designer's ideas evolve [in  dialogue  with  their  sketches](https://www.doi.org/10.1016/0142-694X(94)00009-3) (Gabriela Goldschmidt).

 Invisibility